Horse Jumping Travel Insurance

-In order to protect yourself when riding, make sure you always wear the correct protective gear and always wear a riding helmet.
-For these reasons, it is vitally important to ensure you are covered with Travel Insurance before you go on a horse riding holiday.
+In order to protect yourself when Horse Jumping, make sure you always wear the correct protective gear and always wear a Riding Helmet.

-The correct gear is a necessity when going horse jumping; the most important item of which being the riding helmet.
-Wearing a helmet can prevent you from serious injury or even death if you should fall from your horse.
+The correct gear is a necessity; the most important item of which being the Riding Helmet.
+Wearing a Helmet can prevent you from serious injury or even death if you should fall from your horse.

 Proper Riding Boots, with a small heel, can also help when jumping to keep the foot from sliding out of the stirrup.